python/cpython/Doc/c-api/init.rst

    Note that no actual thread is created; see the discussion of thread states below.
 If creation of the new interpreter is unsuccessful, ``NULL`` is returned; no exception is set since the exception state is stored in the current thread state and there may not be a current thread state.

-(Like all other Python/C API functions, the global interpreter lock must be held before calling this function and is still held when it returns; however, unlike most other Python/C API functions, there needn't be a current thread state on entry.)
+   Like all other Python/C API functions, the global interpreter lock must be held before calling this function and is still held when it returns.
+Likewise a current thread state must be set on entry.
+On success, the returned thread state will be set as current.
+If the sub-interpreter is created with its own GIL then the GIL of the calling interpreter will be released.
+When the function returns, the new interpreter's GIL will be held by the current thread and the previously interpreter's GIL will remain released here.

    .. versionadded:: 3.12